Art Events and Exhibition Submissions

 We encourage your participation; this is an amazing opportunity that will provide valuable knowledge related to career preparedness and a life in the arts!
 The symposium is free and open to all UT Tyler art majors, UT Tyler art alumni, and art students and faculty from the east Texas region.
 Please contact Mrs. Gail Andrews to RSVP for session registration.

-Campers will expand their knowledge of sculpture through a series of art projects, art history lessons, and exploration activities that introduce the vocabulary of art, sculptural materials, and methods of construction.
-Campers will look for inspiration in nature and non-traditional materials.
-The camp will culminate in an exhibition of the sculpture created throughout the week.
+Campers will explore the basic techniques and skills of the ceramic arts through a series of art projects, art history lessons, and exploration activities that introduce the vocabulary of art, ceramic materials, and methods of construction.
+Campers will look for inspiration in nature and create multiple ceramic art pieces based on their inspiration.
+The camp will culminate in an exhibition of the ceramic works created throughout the week.

-Campers must be 11-14 years old, no experience with art making is necessary.
+Campers must be 11-14 years old.
+No experience with art making is necessary.
 All activities will take place on the UT Tyler campus.
-Lunch cost is included in registration, and will be at The Met in the University Center; daily snacks will be provided.
+Lunch cost is included in the registration, and will be at The Met in the University Center; daily snacks will also be provided.
 All art materials will be provided.

 Please see the links below for more information and camp registration.

-The Department of Art & Art History will host the first annual Art Educator Retreat and Watercolor Workshop during the summer of 2019.
-The event is open to all K-12 and college art teachers, and will feature guest artist Alexis Serio Hughes, Professor of Drawing and Painting at UT Tyler.
-The retreat and workshop will include: an artist talk by Alexis Serio, demonstrations of aquamedia techniques and materials, critiques with the guest artist, a Liquitex demonstration by Peter Andrew, and an exhibition of artwork created by the workshop participants.
+The Department of Art & Art History is please to announce the 2020 Art Educator Printmaking Workshop, scheduled for June 17 - 20, 2020.
+The event is open to all K-12 and college art teachers, and will feature guest artist D.L.
+Simmons, Assistant Professor of Drawing and Printmaking at UT Tyler.
+The workshop will include: an artist talk by D.L.
+Simmons, demonstrations of several printmaking processes, critiques with the guest artist, and an exhibition of artwork created by the workshop participants.
 The workshop will take place in the studio art facilities at the University of Texas at Tyler main campus, located in Tyler, Texas.

 Further information about the retreat and workshop, as well as registration information and forms, can be found here: